 What Is Aldus Pagemaker: Explained

 Aldus Pagemaker is a desktop publishing software released by Paul Brainerd and the Aldus Corporation in 1985.
-Although it became available for other operating systems later on, it was initially only released for the Macintosh.
-At the time of release, Apple was producing the LaserWriter printer for individual use (for those who could afford it), which when paired with this desktop publishing software allowed just about anyone to print their own custom materials.
+Although it became available for other operating systems, later on, it was initially only released for Macintosh.
+At the time of release, Apple was producing the LaserWriter printer for individual use (for those who could afford it), which, when paired with this desktop publishing software, allowed just about anyone to print their own custom materials.
 Shortly after the initial release, it was also released for the IBM PC and Windows operating systems.

 The Difference Between Aldus Pagemaker and Microsoft Publisher

-One modern day comparable software tool is Microsoft Publisher.
-Obviously Microsoft Publisher is more advanced as it is both newer and still in production, but the concept behind the tools are similar.
-Both tools were designed to allow users create custom distributable products using a desktop publishing software they would otherwise rely on another business for.
+One modern-day comparable software tool is Microsoft Publisher.
+Obviously, Microsoft Publisher is more advanced as it is both newer and still in production, but the concept behind the tools are similar.
+Both tools were designed to allow users to create custom distributable products using desktop publishing software they would otherwise rely on another business for.
 The main differences between the two pieces of software are the capabilities available based on the release dates.
-Aldus Pagemaker was one of the first desktop publishing softwares available and at one point had a large share of the market.
+Aldus Pagemaker was one of the first desktop publishing software available and, at one point, had a large market share.
 That said, the final release was in 2001.
-Microsoft Publisher is still being improved on and new versions being released, and the technology incorporated into this software is more advanced now than anything Aldus Pagemaker had access to almost a decade ago.
+Microsoft Publisher is still being improved on, and new versions are being released, and the technology incorporated into this software is more advanced now than anything Aldus Pagemaker had access to almost a decade ago.

 Aldus Pagemaker Release History

 Version 4.0 was released for the Mac in 1990 and for the PC in 1991.
 This upgraded version came with the ability to better handle larger files.
 Version 5.0 was released in 1993.
 In 1994 Adobe acquired Aldus Corporation and renamed the software, releasing Adobe Pagemaker one year later.
-In 1995 version 6.5 was released, and support for previous versions came to an end.
+In 1995 version 6.5 was released, and support for previous versions ended.
 Finally, Adobe Pagemaker 7.0 was released in 2001.
-The product’s support ended around 2004, and is now only accessible using Mac OS 9 or earlier and Windows XP.
+The product’s support ended around 2004 and is now only accessible using Mac OS 9 or earlier and Windows XP.

 Aldus Pagemaker: End of Development

-Toward the later years Aldus Corporation’s continued development had stalled and the company began to lose market share.
+In the later years, Aldus Corporation’s continued development stalled and the company began to lose market share.
 Many users left Pagemaker for a similar product called QuarkXPress, which at one point wanted to buy Adobe after it had acquired Aldus Corporation.
-It was in 2004 Adobe officially began recommending to its customers they should be using InDesign as a replacement for Pagemaker.
+It was in 2004 that Adobe officially began recommending to its customers they should be using InDesign as a replacement for Pagemaker.